3 Weeks In South Korea and Japan Itinerary

 Hiroshima is known to be the first city hit with an atomic bomb, but that’s not what the city is only known for.
 Hiroshima is famous among museum lovers because of the abundance of museums there.
 They also have tons of parks, historical wonders, and festivities all year round.

-To reach Hiroshima from Hokkaido, the fastest and most recommended mode of transportation would be to ride a bus, then a plane, which would last for four hours.
 Some other options include taking a train, driving a car, taking a car ferry, or taking the bus.
 The travel times for these could last between 13 hours to 32 hours.

 Here are some of the things to do and places to visit in Hiroshima once you’ve reached your destination: